DennisSweeris/JSON-Server/README.md

 # JSON-Server

-Hosting my own JSON-server as a replacement for jsonbox.io
+Hosting my own JSON-server as a replacement for jsonbox.io to host my todo list project